Phil De Fries: Heavyweight Championship reign

 De Fries faced Ricardo Prasel on 10 September 2022 at KSW 74.
 He defeated Prasel at the end of the first round, choking him out via rear-naked choke.
 He was awarded his second Submission of the Night bonus award.

 De Fries rematched Todd Duffee on 25 February 2023 at KSW 79.
 He defeated Duffee in the first round via ground and pound TKO.

 De Fries faced Szymon Bajor on 15 July 2023 at KSW 84: De Fries vs. Bajor.
 He won the bout and defended the belt after putting Bajor unconscious with a rear-naked choke at the end of the second round.

-De Fries faced Augusto Sakai at KSW 95 on June 7, 2024, winning by unanimous decision.
+De Fries faced Augusto Sakai at KSW 95, on 7 June 2024, winning by unanimous decision.

+De Fries faced Darko Stošić in a rematch at KSW 100, on November 16, 2024.
+He won the bout via TKO in the first round, taking Stošić down several times before finishing him with ground strikes late in the round.

+De Fries next faced former Glory Kickboxer Arkadiusz Wrzosek at KSW 107, on June 14, 2025.
+He won the bout via submission in the first round, taking Wrozek down and submitting him with a Keylock, a type of armlock submission.

+De Fries faced Štefan Vojčák at KSW 111, on October 18, 2025.
+He won the bout via TKO in the third round, taking Vojčák down before stopping him with ground strikes.

+De Fries then faced former KSW Light Heavyweight Title Challenger Marcin Wójcik, at KSW 117, on April 18, 2026.
+He won the bout via submission in the first round, taking Wójcik down before submitting him with a rear naked choke.
+This also won him the Submission of the Night award.

 Professional grappling career

 De Fries faced Josh Barnett in a grappling match at XTB KSW Epic on February 24, 2024.
 Neither man submitted the other, and the match was ruled a draw.